How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 git clone --branch develop https://github.com/exampleuser/sample-project.git

-This creates a local repository checked out to the “develop” branch.
+This creates a local repository with the develop branch checked out.

 git clone --branch branch-name --single-branch repository-URL